Diet vs exercise- which matters more?

 This is the number of calories your body burns just to be alive.

 Your body needs calories for everything.
 To walk, to talk, to breathe, to think, and to keep your heart beating.

 The thing is, everyone has a different baseline level of basal metabolic rates.
 You can get an idea of your BMR using this calculator.

 But keep in mind that this is only a rough estimate.
 Your genetics largely determines what your baseline BMR is.

 Your Exercise Levels

-The amount of exercise you do also contributes to the ‘calories out’ portion of the energy balance equation.
+The amount of exercise you do also contribute to the ‘calories out’ portion of the energy balance equation.
 This one is obvious.
 The more you exercise, the more calories your body will burn.